My Favorite Productivity Hacks – Seven Methods to Claim Back Your Calendar

-My favorite Productivity Hacks has been a basic intro to how to organize your time more strategically.
-When clients ask me how they can fit more into their day I tell them to forget time management.
+My favourite productivity hacks give you a basic introduction to strategically organising your time.
+When clients ask me how they can fit more into their day, I tell them to forget time management.
 We manage our time when we have enough of it.
-When we are stressed and under the pressure of delivering something on time we forget all of the methods and act like wild headless chickens or chucks.
+When we are stressed and under the pressure of delivering something on time, we forget all the methods and act like wild, headless chickens or chucks.

-Over the years of my early career having worked with bankers, I learned that time is money, and efficiency is considered a must.
-Responsiveness during the job meant that I would call back immediately and respond to emails as fast as possible.
-Today, I feel this paradigm has shifted to social media, WhatsApp, and other messaging systems.
+Over the years of my early career working with bankers, I learned that time is money, and efficiency is considered a must.
+Responsiveness during the job meant I would call back immediately and respond to emails as quickly as possible.
+I feel this paradigm has shifted to social media, WhatsApp, and other messaging systems today.

-When you are constantly in response mode it is hard to get any work done.
-With the pandemic and all of us sitting on video calls all day you might often feel drained in the evening and as if you did not get a lot of important work done during the day.
-If this feeling continues during the week and then several weeks you might not only feel drained but also frustrated with yourself.
+When you are constantly in response mode, it is hard to get any work done.
+With the pandemic and all of us sitting on video calls all day, you might often feel drained in the evening and as if you did not get much important work done during the day.
+If this feeling continues during the week and then several weeks, you might not only feel drained but also frustrated with yourself.

 If you also struggle with productivity these seven tips will help you to claim back your diary.
 Do you want to have more time with family and friends?
 Do you want to start a new hobby or continue one you started years ago and then dropped?